TheDevPath/scrypto-examples-ep2/README.md

 The reason I set this project up using the examples repository rather than just generating a new project with the Scrypto CLI tool is so that we can learn the first phase of utilizing new tech.

 :jigsaw: **Following patterns** can help you produce demonstratable results faster, build confidence and ultimately lead to the greater understanding needed to compose your own logic from scratch with a lot less headache.

+Next let's open up `core/hello-nft/src/lib.rs`

+We can quickly see similar elements to our Hello bluprint and also check out a couple new items here.

 ### Step 3.
 Compose Your Own Blueprints